reqlez/rosen-ergada-watcher/README.md

 # rosen-ergada-watcher

-Ergo + Cardano Rosen watcher ops
+Some code taken from rosen-bridge/operation watcher module.